-Let’s establish the trading rules of the trading system we will backtest.
+The trading rules of the Supertrend Indicator are as follows.
+We will backtest these to make sure they are good settings.
 We set ourselves the goal of capturing the upswings of the stock market while minimizing the downturns.
 With this intention, the rules are:

 In the image below you can see a trade example following the rules stated above:

 The buy signal is triggered on 05/29/2020 at 3044.31, and the sell signal is triggered on 01/21/2022 at 4397.94, resulting in a gain of 1353.63 points which equals a profit of 44.46%.

 Supertrend Indicator Strategy backtest and calculation

 Let’s backtest the Supertrend Indicator Trading Strategy over a long period of time.